jjs105/devcontainers/features/src/odin-lang/NOTES.md

 This feature, especially when setting the `compile` option to true, can add a lot of time to any development container build.

-For this reason, when using ODIN in ernest, the ODIN development container template - which is yet to be implemented - should be used.
+For this reason, when using Odin in ernest, the Odin development container template - which is yet to be implemented - should be used.

 <!-- markdownlint-disable-file MD041 -->